-Funding allocated in Council's current 2022-23 Delivery Program for the Cammeray Park Strategic Masterplan (\$180,000) has been re-allocated to enable immediate preparation of an Open Space and Recreation Needs Study, and the subsequent Open Space and Recreation Strategy.
+Funding allocated in Council's current 2022-23 Delivery Program for the Cammeray Park Strategic Masterplan (\$180,000) could be re-allocated to enable immediate preparation of an Open Space and Recreation Needs Study, and the subsequent Open Space and Recreation Strategy.

-Staff resources have similarly been re-allocated.
+Staff resources can be similarly re-allocated.